 It’s hard to find knowledgeable people on this topic, but you sound like you know what you’re talking about!
 Thanks

-You have brought up a very good points, regards for the post.
+You have brought up a very wonderful points, appreciate it for the post.